IdiotUser/dnd-digital-garden/src/site/notes/Valor-of-Rain/Jean's Escape.md

 ...

+...

+The store room, which has once held their jealously guarded supplies, meticulously gathered over the years, was now empty.
+Sent off to the barricade to be spent as cheaply as the lives of martyrs.
+And it was [[Sunset-Fortune/Compendium/Madeleine\|Madeleine]] who had gone now to do so, trading souls by the dozen for a few hundred feet in a city quickly falling to ruin.

+...

-Jean was brought upstairs to a sitting room by scraggily young man – with what, in Jean's estimations, was a lesser moustache than his own – who left hastily, closing the door behind him.
-The room was well furnished – if not worn and outdated, halfway to historic even – besides the door he had come through, there was a set of heavy wooden doors, and a small window.[^2]
+Jean was brought upstairs to a sitting room by scraggily young man[^3] – with what, in Jean's estimations, was a lesser moustache than his own – who left hastily, closing the door behind him.
+The room was well furnished – if not worn and outdated, nearing historic – besides the door he had come through, there was a set of heavy wooden doors, and a small window.[^2]

 ...